3cqs-coder/SymBot/docs/README.md

 	- `password` is the password used to login to the SymBot web portal.
 The default password is "admin".

+	- `api_key` is a UUID v4 value that is randomly generated the first time SymBot starts.
+It is used to make API calls to SymBot.
+This can be set to most any string value you choose.

 	- `web_server` contains settings for the SymBot web server.
 The default port is 3000.

 	-	`bots` contains start condition keys and descriptions such as `asap` and `api`.
 The keys should never be changed after the initial start of SymBot or they will not match previous bots and deals.